kaist-ina/Extractocol/README.md

 # Extractocol
 Automatic Protocol Behavior Analysis Framework for Android Apps.
-This version is incomplete and we will finish release by Feb, 2017.
+This version is incomplete and we will finish this work by Feb, 2017.

 # License